 When in Strobe, clicks without pausing will skip to the next special mode (strobe or beacon).
 Just like normal mode set operation: press &hold goes to the previous special mode, paused in a mode will lock it in

 In Battery check mode, a double-click blinks out temperature in Celsius (not factory calibrated), another double-click blinks out the firmware version # (v1.0 is 1 blink followed by a pause)

+To turn off the Indicator LED: from OFF, click once ON, then click quickly for OFF – the Ind.
+LED should remain off

 Mode Set Operation